 1. When should I register?

-Registration is now closed.
+Registration will open February 15, 2016.
+You will have until April 8, 2016 to register for the spring showcase.
 You are encouraged to register as soon as possible so that your abstract is guaranteed to be printed in the program booklet.
 Please read all instructions carefully both on this web page and on the registration form.
 Registrations that do not meet all requirements will not be accepted.

 2. Where do I send an abstract?